wieluk/psychopy_linux_installer/README.md

 ## Troubleshooting

-- Ensure the package manager is functioning correctly and not locked by another process.
+- Ensure your package manager is working and not locked by another process.
-- If prebuilt wheels appear to install but still cause issues, use `--build=python`, `--build=wxpython`, or `--build=both` to force building from source.
+- If prebuilt wheels fail, use `--build=python`, `--build=wxpython`, or `--build=both` to build from source.
-- Confirm `/tmp` has sufficient space when building wxpython.
+- Make sure `/tmp` has enough space when building wxPython.
-- Check the log file (path is shown in the terminal), and attach it when creating a [GitHub issue](https://github.com/wieluk/psychopy_linux_installer/issues).
+- Review the log file (path shown in the terminal) for details on errors.
-- Before creating a new issue, search the [existing issues](https://github.com/wieluk/psychopy_linux_installer/issues?q=is%3Aissue) to check if your problem has already been reported or resolved.
+- Before opening a new issue, search [existing GitHub issues](https://github.com/wieluk/psychopy_linux_installer/issues?q=is%3Aissue) to see if your problem is already reported or resolved.

+## Contributing & Support

+- Contributions, bug reports, and feature requests are welcome.
+Please fork the repository and submit a pull request.
+- For help or to report issues, use the [GitHub issue tracker](https://github.com/wieluk/psychopy_linux_installer/issues) and include the relevant log file.
+- For general PsychoPy questions, visit the [PsychoPy forums](https://discourse.psychopy.org/) or the [PsychoPy GitHub repository](https://github.com/psychopy/psychopy).

+---